briansunter/graph/site/content/pages/travels with charley.md

 ### Arizona, New Mexico, Texas

-He passes through Arizona and New Mexico, but spends most of his time in Texas.
+He passes through Arizona and New Mexico but spends most of his time in Texas.

 > When I started this narrative, I knew that sooner or later I would have to have a go at Texas, and I dreaded it.
 I could have bypassed Texas about as easily as a space traveler can avoid the Milky Way.
 It sticks its big old Panhandle up north and it slops and slouches along the Rio Grande.
 Once you are in Texas it seems to take forever to get out, and some people never make it.